-Maybe you have heard about the Budapest Card.
+Maybe you have heard about the Budapest Card?
 With this card you can travel with public transport for free and you receive a lot of other advantages.
-For example: you can enter 17 musea for free, you can visit the St. Lukács bathhouse for free and there are much more things to visit for free.
-Also there are a lot of places where you get a nice discount.
+For example: you can enter 17 musea and the St. Lukács bathhouse for free, and there are much more things to visit for free or with a discount.

 These groups travel for free in Budapest

 In Budapest people who meet the following, are allowed to travel for free:

 - Children who don’t go to primary school yet

 - People aged above 65 and who are from the EU, EEA or Swiss citizens

 - Blind and hearing impaired persons

 Make sure you always have your, or your kids ID with you so you can prove you meet the above standards.
 If you indeed are allowed to travel free you can just walk past the stamping machines, since there are no ports before you enter the metro.
 On request you have to show your ID.
 In busses and tram you can show your ID to the driver.